A+ (increase font size) | Reset (reset font size) | A- (reduce font size)

 - Dr. David Yang, executive director of the AAA Foundation for Traffic Safety.

-When in Reverse, this feature uses rear-facing sensors to scan for objects behind the vehicle and will alert you with visual, sound and/or vibration warnings if anything is detected.
-Some systems will assist with braking to avoid a crash.
-It can be helpful when judging the distances needed to safely back out of parking spaces and driveways.
+When your vehicle is in Reverse, this feature uses rear-facing sensors to detect objects behind you and provides visual, sound and/or vibration alerts.
+Some systems may also assist with braking to avoid a crash.
+This feature can help when judging the distances needed to safely back out of parking spaces and driveways.

 Forward Collision Warning

-Forward Collision Warning systems use visual, sound, and/or vibration alerts to warn you of a potential crash with another vehicle or object in front of you.
+Forward Collision Warning systems alert you to a potential crash with a vehicle or object ahead using visual, sound, and/or vibration warnings.
 These systems can be helpful in preventing crashes as we age and our reaction times become slower.

-Forward Collision Warning is only intended to warn you that braking is needed to avoid a crash.
-This system on its own cannot apply the brakes automatically in the case of an emergency.
+Forward Collision Warning is only designed to alert you when braking may be needed to avoid a crash.
+This feature does not apply the brakes automatically.

 Automatic Emergency Braking

 Do not solely rely on this feature to prevent a crash.
-Always be aware of your surroundings and keep a safe following distance from the traffic ahead.
+Always stay alert and keep a safe following distance from traffic ahead.

 Blind Spot Warning

-Blind Spot Warning systems use a variety of cameras and sensors to detect vehicles or objects that are in your “blind spots”.
-If a vehicle is there, you will receive a visual alert, usually a flashing light or icon on the sideview mirror or windshield frame.
+Blind Spot Warning systems use sensors and cameras to detect vehicles or objects in your "blind spots" that may be difficult to see.
+When a vehicle is detected, a visual alert—often a flashing light or icon on the side mirror or windshield frame—will appear.

-These systems can help to prevent crashes that result from changing lanes or merging.
+These systems can help prevent crashes when merging or changing lanes.

 Blind Spot Warning systems are intended for highway driving and might not work when traveling at slower speeds.
-This feature should not be relied on 100% of the time.
-It is still important to look over your shoulder and check your blind spot before changing lanes.
+Always check your blind spots by looking over your shoulder before changing lanes—this feature is not a replacement for safe driving behaviors.

 Lane Departure Warning & Lane Keeping Assist